FuelLabs/fuels-npm-packs/.changeset/good-turkeys-chew.md

 ---

 - Add `useTransactionResult` hook to get a transaction that has been successfully mined.
-- Create a type `UseQueryParams` to allow overriding `select` function of TanStack Query.
+- Create a type `UseNamedQueryParams` to allow overriding `select` function of TanStack Query and our custom `name` property.

 ### Basic usage with `select` function